yosefther/network-concepts/Fundamentals/Port.md

 Networking devices enforce **strict rules** to control communication.
 If a connection is established (as per the **Transport Layer** in the OSI model), all transmitted data passes through **specific ports**.

-Since ports range from **0 to 65535**, managing them can get chaotic—like a busy harbor!
+Since ports range from **0 to 65535**, managing them can become overwhelming.
 To maintain order, **standardized port assignments** ensure applications operate predictably.
 For instance, all web browsers know to send and receive HTTP traffic via **port 80**.

 ---